 The Company has formed a Risk Management Committee and the constitution and terms of reference of this Committee are set out in detail in the Corporate Governance Report.
-The Risk Management Committee at its meeting held on March 02, 2020 discussed the various risks encountered by the Company and the processes adopted by the Company to mitigate these risks.
-The same was also reviewed by the Board of Directors at its meeting held on the same day.
+The Risk Management Committee at its meeting held on March 12, 2021 discussed the risks encountered by the Company and the Risk Mitigation Processes adopted by the Company to address these risks.
+The same was also reviewed by the Board of Directors at its meetings held on the same day.